THE ROYAL PRIESTHOOD

 Let each one of us make certain that he pursues Christ until he inherits all of that to which he has been predestined.
 We must continue joyfully and stedfastly in belief and obedience if we are to be made a partaker of Christ.

 The Divine Calling

 There are numerous passages in the New Testament stating that the members of the royal priesthood are called out from the world for the special purposes of God.
 We already have mentioned a few of these passages.

-“As many as the Lord our God shall call.”
+“As many as the Lord our God will call.”
 Not to everyone but to those whom God shall call.

-For I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city.
+“for I am with you, and no one will attack you to hurt you; for I have many people in this city.”
 (Acts 18:10)

 God has those who belong to Him in a special manner.
 There were many such in Corinth.

 And we know that all things work together for good to those who love God, to those who are the called according to His purpose.
 (Romans 8:28)

 (for the children not yet being born, nor having done any good or evil, that the purpose of God according to election might stand, not of works but of Him who calls), (Romans 9:11)